dilapitan/amia-program-beneficiaries/README.md

 ## Issues

 Having issues?
-Please contact the admin of this project.
+Please contact the admin of this project or email me at domlapitan@gmail.com.

 ## Contact Information